aws/aws-cdk/design/aws-guidelines.md

 concrete ("a string"), the AWS CDK has a mechanism called "tokens" which allows codifying late-bound values into strings or string arrays.
 This approach was chosen in order to dramatically simplify the type-system and ergonomics of CDK code.
-As long as users treat these attributes as _opaque values_ (e.g. not try to parse them or manipulate them), they can be used interchangeably.
+As long as users treat these attributes as **opaque values** (e.g. not try to parse them or manipulate them), they can be used interchangeably.

-For example, users can concatenate strings with tokens idiomatically:
+As long as attribute values are not manipulated, they can still be concatenated idiomatically.
+For example:

 ```ts
 `This is my bucket name: ${bucket.bucketName} and bucket ARN: ${bucket.bucketArn}`